arguiot/TheoremJS/README.md

 <div align="center">

 # TheoremJS
-A Math object extension for computation in JavaScript
+A Math framework for computation in JavaScript
 </div>